nodana/nodana-cli/README.md

 -y (auto accept Nodana's terms and conditions)
 ```

-After calling `nodana init`, the CLI will create a `.nodana.conf` file in the root of the package which will contain your API key.
+After calling `nodana init`, the CLI will save your API key in a file called `.nodana.conf`.
 The key will automatically be included in all requests listed below.
-You can provide the API key manually by passing `-k <key>` if you prefer.
+You can override this by providing the API key manually using the `-k <key>` option.

 ### Create